for bill evans

 u’d drop that stone again & again,repeating

-transformative dance each time. an
+that transformative dance each time. an

 unfolding beautiful to behold. so unlike